Duality, Bridgeland wall-crossing and flips of secant varieties: The Embedded Problem: Flips of Secant Varieties.

 where $C\subset \P^2$ is a curve of degree $(d-3)/2$.
-Indeed, the middle vertical sequence of arrows is exact and $G$ corresponds to those complexes produced when flipping the locus in $Hilb^n(\P^2)$ of n points on a curve of degree $(d-3)/2$.
+Indeed, the middle vertical sequence of arrows is exact and $G$ corresponds to those complexes produced when flipping the locus in $\Hilb^n(\P^2)$ of $n$ points on a curve of degree $(d-3)/2$.
 This intersection is therefore a projective bundle over the Hilbert scheme of plane curves of degree $(d-3)/2$.
-An example of this situation was already observed in \cite{BMW} for the case $d=5$ where the intersection of $\Theta$ with $E_0^-$ was exactly the strict transform of the secant variety of the Veronese surface in $\P^5$. \\ \\ Notice that this is intersection is not exactly what gets contracted when crossing $W_{\Theta}$ since after several flips we may have replaced some of these objects by new ones.
-What we know is that the object $G$ above must have $\mathcal{O}$ as a subobject and therefore crossing $W_{\Theta}$ must introduce objects $E$ fitting into an exact sequence
+An example of this situation was already observed in \cite[Section 6]{BMW} for the case $d=5$ where the intersection of the theta divisor with $E_0^-$ was exactly the strict transform of the secant variety of the Veronese surface in $\P^5$.

+Notice that this intersection is not exactly what gets contracted when crossing $W_{ch(\mathcal{O}),v}$ since after several flips we may have replaced some of these objects by new ones.
+What we know is that because such $F$ is fixed by the duality automorphism then $F$ must have $\mathcal{O}$ as a subobject, and since $\Hom(\mathcal{O},\mathcal{O}(-3)[1])=0$ then the object $G$ above must have $\mathcal{O}$ as a subobject.
+Therefore crossing $W_{ch(\mathcal{O}),v}$ must introduce objects $E$ fitting into an exact sequence

-where $ch(\mathcal{G})=(0,d-3,-3(d-3)/2)$.
-Thus these new objects $E$ are all strictly semistable, in fact pseudo-stable.
-Further analysis tell us that if $\mathcal{G}$ is a sheaf then it must fit into an exact sequence
+with $G$ being $S$-equivalent to $\mathcal{O}\oplus \mathcal{G}$ at the wall $W_{ch(\mathcal{O}),v}$.
+Notice that $ch(\mathcal{G})=(0,d-3,-3(d-3)/2)$.
+These new objects $E$ are all strictly Bridgeland semistable, in fact pseudo-stable when $\mathcal{G}$ is pseudo-stable. \begin{remark} Because of the correspondence between Bridgeland wall-crossing and MMP for the moduli spaces $M_H(0,d,-3d/2)$, we know that after the divisorial contraction all the moduli spaces of Bridgeland semistable objects are isomorphic until they get finally contracted at the collapsing wall.
+This says that to understand the last birational model, it is enough to understand the moduli spaces at the wall $W_{ch(\mathcal{O}),v}$. \end{remark} \begin{remark} After a more detailed analysis one can further prove that if $\mathcal{G}$ is a sheaf then it must fit into an exact sequence